Deformable-Object-Tracking-HTWG/Report/03_results.md

 |                     | 1         | 41.59         | 34.04                    | 88.28                    |

-There is a clear difference between the values of the two Aruko markers.
-Marker 0 is located in the middle of the band and therefore performs less stretching.
+There is a clear difference between the values of the two Aruco markers.
+Marker 0 is located in the middle of the band and therefore performs less moving and stretching.
 Marker 1, on the other hand, is located at the edge.

-The movement and stretching achieve very good values with a maximum deviation of 12 pixels.
+The movement and stretching video achieve very good results with a maximum deviation of 12 pixels.
 The tracking positions are therefore consistently close to the marker.
-This is also evident from the low standard deviations.
+This is also evident from the low standard deviations (see Figure 18 and 19).

 ![Tracking errors during stretching](images/03_eval/2d_rerformnce/stretching_tracking_fehler.png)

 ![Tracking error during movement](images/03_eval/2d_rerformnce/moving_tracking_fehler.png)

 There are problems with occlusion.
 The maximum deviation is large and persists throughout large parts of the video.
-The following figure shows the progression of the deviations.
+Figure 20 shows the progression of the deviations.
 When the markers are occluded, the position information is lost.
 The tracker then assumes incorrect position values for both markers.
-When the marker becomes visible again, the tracker only recognizes marker 0 and the correct trajectories are determined there again.
+When the marker becomes visible again, the tracker recognizes marker 0 and the correct trajectories are resumed from there again.

 ![Error deviation during occlusion](images/03_eval/2d_rerformnce/occlusion_tracking_fehler.png)

-The detection of occlusion is faulty.
-Occlusion is detected for a short period of time, but then another visible point is tracked (see following figure).
+The detection of occlusion is error-prone.
+Occlusion is detected for a short period of time, but then another visible point is tracked (see Figure 21 and 22).

 ![Comparison of visibility with Aruco Id 0](images/03_eval/2d_rerformnce/occlusion_tracking_abdeckung_id_0.png)

 ![Comparison of visibility with Aruco Id 1](images/03_eval/2d_rerformnce/occlusion_tracking_abdeckung_id_1.png)

 Overall, it can be said that movements and changes in shape are detected very well.
 There seem to be difficulties with occlusions.
 It should be noted that we are only using one video sequence as a reference.
 With this occlusion lasting approx. 100 frames, the Spatial Tracker does not show good results.

-### Comparison between ToF ground truth and tracker
+## 3.3 Comparison between ToF ground truth and tracker

+We implemented an end-to-end pipeline to compare SpatialTracker outputs against ToF depth frames.
+Given a clip slug, the pipeline downloads and re-encodes the RGB video, derives a first-frame object mask (from the project’s segmentation), runs the chunked variant of SpatialTracker, fetches the corresponding ToF `.npy` frames, performs a depth-aware analysis, and generates a ToF overlay video with track visualization.

+### 3.3.1 Coordinate mapping (processed → ToF)

+Let $(x_p,y_p)$ be tracker coordinates at the processed resolution $(W_{proc},H_{proc})$, and $(W_{tof},H_{tof})$ the ToF frame size.
+We map to ToF pixel indices by

+$$
+s_x=\frac{W_{\text{tof}}}{W_{\text{proc}}},\quad s_y=\frac{H_{\text{tof}}}{H_{\text{proc}}},\qquad
+(x_{\text{tof}},y_{\text{tof}})=\big(\,\mathrm{round}(s_x\,x_p),\;\mathrm{round}(s_y\,y_p)\big).
+$$

+#### Mask warp (geometric prior)

+The first-frame binary mask is used only as a **geometric prior**.
+A homography $H$ is estimated from points that started inside the mask and are visible at $t=0$ and $t$:

+$$
+\begin{bmatrix}u\\v\\1\end{bmatrix}\sim
+H\begin{bmatrix}x\\y\\1\end{bmatrix},\qquad
+H=\text{RANSAC}\big(\{(x_0,y_0)\leftrightarrow(x_t,y_t)\}\big).
+$$

+The mask is warped to frame $t$ and slightly dilated to tolerate small warp errors.
+Membership in the warped mask counts as a positive vote.

+#### Local ToF depth and object depth band

+For a projected point $(x_{tof},y_{tof})$ we take a **robust local depth** as the median in a small window, ignoring zeros.

+To decide whether a tracked point is consistent with the ToF signal, we maintain an **object depth band** per frame.
+The band is estimated from ToF samples and smoothed over time using an exponential moving average.
+In the overlay path, depths are sampled inside the warped mask.
+In the metrics path, samples are taken at the current visible track locations (mask-agnostic).
+TODO: half-width?
+The band half-width uses the larger of a fixed minimum tolerance $≈6 cm$ and a term proportional to the Median Absolute Deviation $≈2.5×MAD$.
+A point is accepted by depth if its local ToF median lies inside the current band.

+#### Decision rule and outputs

+Geometry and depth are combined: a point counts as correct if it is **inside the warped mask** or **passes the depth test**.
+TODO: majority vote?
+A short majority vote over recent frames reduces flicker from transient sensor dropouts.
+In the overlay, accepted samples are drawn **green**, rejected **red**, and optionally **yellow** if the tracker reports invisibility while ToF has no local return.

+### 3.3.2 3D tracking efficiency

-The comparison between the ground truth provided by the ToF-camera and the results produced by our SpatialTracker shows that the result quality depends largely on the type of object being tracked.
+The comparison between the ground truth provided by the ToF-camera and the results produced by the SpatialTracker shows that the result quality depends largely on the type of object being tracked.
-While simpler objects such as the "exercise ball" and the "blackboard eraser" were tracked consistently over the duration of the video, tracking the "Theraband" proved more challenging.
+While simpler objects such as the **gymnastics ball** and the **sponge** were tracked consistently over the duration of the video, tracking the **resistance band** proved more challenging.
-Adding markings to the band improved the tracking performance to some extent, but not in a consistent manner — the results still varied considerably.
+Adding markings to the band improved the tracking performance to some extent, but not in a consistent manner — the results still varied considerably (see Figure 23).
-This may be due to the nature of the Theraband, which is highly unstable in its dimensions and can be stretched into a line or compressed into a ball.
+This may be due to the nature of the resistance band, which is highly unstable in its dimensions and can be stretched into a line or compressed into a ball.
 This appears to be a complex issue that merits further investigation.

 ![Average accuracy per equipment type and clip duration](images/03_eval/3d_performance/3d_accuracy_barplot.png)

 In contrast, the tracking performance over time remained fairly consistent.
-The tracking quality in the third dimension only decreased slightly.
+The tracking quality in the third dimension only decreased slightly (see Figure 24).
 This was not necessarily what we expected.

 ![Average accuracy over time and per equipment type](images/03_eval/3d_performance/3d_accuracy_over_time.png)

 Again, the plot above shows that tracking accuracy depends primarily on the type of workout equipment rather than on the duration.

 Another point to note in the process is that it only worked reliably with good initial masks.
-For automated testing, some automatically generated masks — especially those for the Theraband — were of insufficient quality and had to be replaced manually.
+For automated testing, some automatically generated masks — especially those for the resistance band — were of insufficient quality and had to be replaced manually.
 This was done to focus on the quality of tracking rather than on the inline masking.